 Still, in 2015, Van Winkle’s cranked out more than 340 pieces of content.
 And in 2016, they published more than 500 new articles.

 Compare that to their 2017 publishing calendar—105 new articles before they hit the hay in November.

 That’s a ton of content.
 And we already know that 20 of those articles are doing most of the heavy lifting when it comes to organic traffic.

 Takeaway 6: Outproduce the competition, but don’t over-overproduce

-And although they’re not pulling in a ton of traffic on their own, those “bottom” 900+ pieces of sleep journalism play a part in Van Winkle’s SEO success, too.
+And although they weren’t pulling in a ton of traffic on their own, those “bottom” 900+ pieces of sleep journalism played a part in Van Winkle’s SEO success, too.
 They garnered traffic when they were first published.
 They kept the Van Winkle’s email newsletter engaged.
 They won backlinks.
 They made it easier and easier for future Van Winkle’s articles to reference other articles on the same domain—an internal linking dream come true.